 Run the following command:

-A successful output should show the profiling data has been written to the
+The output shows that the profiling data is written to the

 /tmp/profile.svgfile. -